Duxter7/GA-English-Notes/IT English 4 (B1).md

 When I came to work I decided to make coffee because I hadn't made it at home

 I realized that I hadn't done my work and that's why I had to do it in the evening

+When I woke this morning my phone was discharged because I hadn't plugged in the charger

+Today I was late had beenn